Dian Farmer Learning To Grow Our Own Food

 • Cover the top basket with the screen, and make sure that all other openings are secured to prevent mosquitoes and other disease-carrying insects from entering the attractive rain barrel

-• Make sure your barrel for no matter the rain barrel design is clean and free of chemicals before using
+• Make sure your barrel design is clean and free of chemicals before using

 • Disconnect the rustic rain barrel from the bottom of the downspout during winter months to avoid the formation of damaging ice